-This tool enables you to download videos from a ton of sites, including YouTube, Facebook, and Vimeo.
-YTD Video Downloader has a built-in converter and supports conversion to several formats including MP3, MP4, AVI, MOV, and 3GP.
+This tool lets you download videos from many sites, including YouTube, Facebook, and Vimeo.
+YTD Video Downloader has a built-in converter and supports conversion to several formats, including MP3, MP4, AVI, MOV, and 3GP.
 Premium users can download and convert multiple URLs all in one step, enjoy faster download speeds, and use the software free from ads and upsells.

 If you run into issues, you can submit a ticket, although YTD strongly encourages users to consult the fairly comprehensive FAQ section first.

-Price: The basic version is free but paid plans cost $9.99 per month on a monthly basis, $2.99 per month for a one-year plan, and $1.99 per month for a two-year plan.
+Price: The basic version is free but paid plans cost $9.99 per month on a monthly basis and $71.76 (effectively $2.99 per month) for a two-year plan.